regisfaria/link-shortener-api/README.md

 + The app have one **GET Route**: __{{ BASE_URL }}/shortened/all__
 It will return one **array** with all shortened links.

 **OBS:** The api only uses memory storage, so every shortened link will be lost on server reset.

+**OBS-2:** On the project repository, you will find a file called **"insomnia_routes.json"** in which you can export to get two Insomnia HTTP Routes, so you can test the app more easily.

 ## Contact